calderonroberto/thingbroker-jquery-plugin/README.md

 2012.08.09-Roberto: First Version of the plugin.
-2012.10.29-Roberto: Second Version of the plugin using the new ThingBroker 2012.03.08-Roberto: Third Version of the plugin using the latest version of ThingBroker supporting thing-following
+2012.10.29-Roberto: Second Version of the plugin using the new ThingBroker 2012.03.08-Roberto: Third Version of the plugin using the latest version of ThingBroker supporting thing-following 2014.05.05-Roberto: Fourth Version of the plugin, pulling events now supports long pulling when using low-level functions, unless a limit value is passed to function.

 ## INTRODUCTION